nuve-ra/stock/README.md

 Setting up the stock data from yahoo-finance2 was one of the challenge,the npm is new to me and it took time to know how it works.

-Google-finance on the other changed there policy but luckily yahoo-finance2 covers almost every thing google-finance do.
+Google-finance on the other hand changed there policy but luckily yahoo-finance2 covers almost every thing google-finance do.

-Lots of silly mistake,that took long time to debug, throughout the making of this project given me insight about next.js,yahoo-finance2,some knowledge of atock market. im thankful for this opportunity.
+Lots of silly mistake,that took long time to debug, throughout the making of this project given me insight about next.js,yahoo-finance2,some knowledge of stock market and its terms.
+Im thankful for this opportunity.